-Determining the nature of this persistent component is made more complex by the long-term trends in the variable flux.
-Although we have successfully matched the IR light curves with the two-lag reverberation mapping model on a 6-8 year scale (e.g., Intervals B, C, D), there is a systematic trend over the full 25 year span of the data for the variable component of the B-band to fade substantially more than the variable component of the K-band.
-In the top panel of Figure~\ref{fig:ngc4151_k_growth}, we compare the optical B and IR (J, H, K, L) light curves by normalizing to the average flux during Interval C. The B-band flux is systematically higher than the scaled IR flux in the earlier epochs but lower in the latter epochs.
+We discuss this latter behavior first.
+Although we have successfully matched the variable component of the IR light curves with the two-lag reverberation mapping model on a 6-8 year scale, there is also a systematic trend over the full 25 year span: the variable component in B-band fades substantially more than the variable component in K-band.
+The top panel of Figure~\ref{fig:ngc4151_k_growth} compares the optical B and IR (J, H, K, L) light curves by normalizing to the average flux during Interval C. The B-band flux is systematically higher than the scaled IR flux in the earlier epochs but lower in the latter epochs.
 To extract the systematic trend between the optical and IR light curves, we fit a single lag model to the whole K-band light curve and present the best-fit results in the middle panel of the same figure.
-The residuals between the best-fit dust reverberation model and IR light curves show a systematic trend as a function of time over the whole period, i.e., the model appears to over-predict the IR flux before Interval C but under-predicts the IR flux after.
-In the bottom panel, we present the ratio between the K-band observed flux to the best-fit K-band reverberation model; an increasing trend with time is clearly revealed.
-After fitting an exponential growth function, we find the excess grows by $\sim$ 4\% per year.
-Thus, in addition to the relatively short-time-scale variation caused by the dust reverberation effects, the IR flux seems to grow gradually as a function of time.
-We now discuss both the persistent component and the signal growth in more detail.\footnote{ \citet{okny99} reported an increase of the K-band to B-band flux ratio between the 1969-1980 and the 1990-1998 and interpreted it as a result of partial dust sublimation.
-Meanwhile, \citet{okny19} showed the B and K light curves of NGC 4151 retain the same amplitude over 2010--2015 (see their Figure 7), in contrast with our findings here.
-However, as discussed in \citet{okny19}, their light curves included the galaxy contribution.
-For the last and faintest points at B, the text stated that the AGN accounts for only 1/9 of the signal.
-According to our work, the faintest points at K can be determined from Figure 1 to be at a magnitude of about 9.25.
-The K-band magnitude of the galaxy is 9.9 in the aperture used for these measurements.
-Therefore, the AGN accounts for 45\% of the signal at the faintest level for K. Thus, after removal of the galaxy flux, the faintest B-band points would get fainter by a factor of nearly 10 and the faintest K-band ones would get fainter by a factor of about 2.2.
-Therefore, the effect we report, that for the nucleus B fades more with time than K, is actually confirmed by the results in \citet{okny19}.}
+The residuals between the best-fit dust reverberation model and IR light curves show a systematic trend as a over the whole period, i.e., the model over-predicts the IR flux before Interval C but under-predicts it after. { The bottom panel shows the ratio of the K-band observed flux to the best-fit K-band reverberation model, showing the increasing trend with time.
+An exponential fit indicates that the ratio of variable K-band to B-band flux grows by $\sim$ 4\% per year between 1995 and 2015.}